Having a baby in Japan: How much does it cost

 Full container load.
 With this method, you’ll get the shipping container all to yourself.
 It’s the most expensive option, as you’ll be responsible for all charges.
 However, it can be quicker as the container can be shipped at any time.

-Before your car sets off on its journey to the UK, it’s recommended to take some photos (or arrange for someone else to take them).
+Before your car sets off on its journey to the UK, it’s recommended to take lots of photos (or arrange for someone else to take them).
 You should do the same once your car arrives.

 Focus on key points of contact where your car will be secured, such as side skirts, axles and wheels.